Be sure you're sending the right message to those you serve.

 He looked at me from his chair and said slowly, “Thanks for the idea.”

-I’m not sure where it went for him from there.
-(Did he dismiss the feedback and potentially short-circuit his own possibilities?
-Did he embrace the feedback and make better things happen for himself and the people going through the airport?
-Will he eventually become a Smover or two-twelver?)
+I'm not sure where it went for him from there.
+(Did he embrace the feedback and make better things happen for himself and the people going through the airport?
+Did he dismiss the feedback and potentially short-circuit his own possibilities?
+Has he Crossed The Line and started two-twelving things?

-How many improvements could you make this week if you asked everyone to find 3 things about your workplace that might be telling people you’re not engaged?
+How many improvements could you make this week if you asked everyone to come up with 1 or 2 things you could do to be more inviting?

 With awareness, comes responsibility.